NathanMcMillan54/FMOE/README.md

 ```

 Running ```strt FMOE``` will run FMOE, that is what you will need to run when you want to use FMOE.

+# For developers

+Don't run setup.sh it's only for the users.

+Before you push your code run delteCompiledFiles.sh it will delete all the compiled files at once so you don't have to delete them manually.